flutter/website/src/docs/release/breaking-changes/text-field-material-localizations.md

 ## Context

-If your `TextField` is within the scope of a `MaterialApp`, the `DefaultMaterialLocalizations` is already be instantiated and may suit your needs without having to make a change to your existing code.
+If the `TextField` descends from a `MaterialApp`, the `DefaultMaterialLocalizations` is already instantiated and will not require any changes to your existing code.

-If your `TextField` is not within a `MaterialApp`, you may provide the localizations of your choosing using the `Localizations` widget.
+ If the `TextField` doesn't descent from `MaterialApp`, you can use a `Localizations` widget to provide your own localizations.

 ## Migration guide

-If you are seeing an assertion error, make sure locale information is being provided to your `TextField` through an ancestor `MaterialApp`, which will automatically provide `MaterialLocalizations`, or with your own `Localizations` widget.
+If you see an assertion error, make sure that locale information is available to the `TextField`, either through an ancestor `MaterialApp` (that automatically provides `Localizations`), or by creating your own `Localizations` widget.

 Code before migration: